TabbyML/tabby/docs/python.md

 del translator               # Release the translator resources.
 ```

-Also see the [`TranslationOptions`](../include/ctranslate2/translator.h) structure for more details about the translation options.
+Also see the [`TranslationOptions`](../include/ctranslate2/translator.h) structure for more details about the options.